MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/geojson-module-examples/read-local-geojson-object-example.md

 ---
 title: "Read Local GeoJSON Object Example | Microsoft Docs"
-description: Provides a code example that shows how to parse a locally defined GeoJSON object into a Bing Maps shape using the GeoJSON module. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Provides a code example that shows how to parse a locally defined GeoJSON object into a map shape using the GeoJSON module, then adds it to the map. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""